galenhuntington/hpre/README.md

       ''   []    = 0
 ```

-An experimental new feature also allows ditto of the assignment to a
+An experimental new feature allows dittoing a `let` assignment:
-`let` on the same line:

 ```haskell
    fromDigits base =